oVirt/ovirt-site/source/feature/foremanintegration.html.md

 ![](New-host-dialog-providers.png "New-host-dialog-providers.png")

-Screenshot 2 - The user chose to show external providers.
-Now we fetch the list of hosts from the provider
+Screenshot 2 - The user chose to see the external providers, and he selects one of them.
+A free text search is shown (provider specific search), and the user can either write a search query, or just press the search button, which will retrieve all hosts.

 ![](Selected-provider.png "Selected-provider.png")